lawrennd/snippets/_physics/includes/i-plus-h-equals-c.md

 I = \sum_{i=1}^N h_i - H
 $$
 }
+\narration{So the multi-information $I$ and the joint entropy $H$ sum to a constant.
+The joint entropy is basically how spread out the distribution is.
+The multi-information is how correlated the variables are.}

 \newslide{'Information Action'}

+\narration{So you have this trade-off: you can have maximum correlation, or maximum entropy, but not both at the same time.
+The game will be about converting multi-information into entropy.}

 \notes{Using the definition of multi-information, we can rewrite our conservation law.
 From $I = \sum_{i=1}^N h_i - H$, we have:
 $$